GabeScott/standard-works-vault/General Conference/1973 October - “Behold Thy Mother”.md

 Then there was discovered a yellowed envelope which bore the marks of time.
 Carefully the flap was opened and from inside was taken a homemade valentine.
 Its simple message, in the handwriting of a child, read, “I love you, Mother.”
 Though she was gone, by what she held sacred, Mother taught yet another lesson.
 A silence permeated the room, and every member of the family made a pledge not only to remember, but also to honor mother.
 For them it was not too little and too late, as in the classic poem of Rose Marinoni entitled “At Sunrise”:

-“They pushed him straight against the wall,
+>“They pushed him straight against the wall,

-The firing squad dropped in a row;
+>The firing squad dropped in a row;

-And why he stood on tiptoe,
+>And why he stood on tiptoe,

-Those men shall never know.
+>Those men shall never know.

-He wore a smile across his face
+>He wore a smile across his face

-As he stood primly there,
+>As he stood primly there,

-The guns straight aiming at his heart,
+>The guns straight aiming at his heart,

-The sun upon his hair.
+>The sun upon his hair.

-For he remembered in a flash
+>For he remembered in a flash

-Those days beyond recall,
+>Those days beyond recall,

-When his proud mother took his height
+>When his proud mother took his height

-Against the bedroom wall.”
+>Against the bedroom wall.”
+>

 Now that we have considered “mother remembered,” let us turn to “mother blessed.”
 For one of the most beautiful and reverent examples, I refer to the holy scriptures.

 In the New Testament of our Lord, perhaps we have no more moving account of “mother blessed” than the tender regard of the Master for the grieving widow at Nain.

-“And it came to pass ... that he went into a city called Nain; and many of his disciples went with him, and much people.
+“And it came to pass … that he went into a city called Nain; and many of his disciples went with him, and much people.

 “Now when he came nigh to the gate of the city, behold, there was a dead man carried out, the only son of his mother, and she was a widow: and much people of the city was with her.